SM City Iloilo: North Point

-In 2015, the new expansion wing (also known as NorthPoint in SM City Iloilo's Facebook posts) was opened on the north side of the mall to accommodate more than 165 local and international shops and restaurants.
-It also featured the third SM Food Hall in the country after SM Megamall and SM Aura and a larger Cyberzone in the Third Level.
+In 2015, the new expansion wing (also known as North Point in SM City Iloilo's Facebook posts) was opened on the north side of the mall to accommodate more than 165 local and international shops and restaurants.
+It also featured the third SM Food Hall in the country after SM Megamall and SM Aura and a larger Cyberzone in the third level.
 The expansion is seamlessly connected to the main building.

-SouthPoint Expansion
+South Point expansion

-On November 11, 2016, the SouthPoint Expansion with a floor area of 24,854.93 m2 opened and is located near the south entrance of the main mall.
+On November 11, 2016, the South Point expansion with a floor area of 24,854.93 m2 opened and is located near the south entrance of the main mall.
 The area was formerly occupied by a parking area.
 It was built to house additional food-based tenants.
-The SouthPoint Expansion is connected to the Main Mall through a bridge.
+The South Point expansion is connected to the Main Mall through a bridge.
 It also has a mini park with the fountain court.

 North Block

-Set to be completed in the first quarter of 2026, the 10-storey expansion beside the Northpoint will feature retail spaces, a multi-level carpark, and a campus of National University, which will open in Academic Year 2027.
+Set to be completed in 2026, the 10-storey expansion beside North Point will feature retail spaces, a multilevel car park, and a campus of National University, which is scheduled to open in academic year 2027.

+The new car park soft-opened on December 6, 2025, in time for the holiday season.
+A bridge connecting parking level 3 of the new car park to the second level of North Point opened a week later.

 Cinema renovation

-The mall's Cinemas 1 to 4 were closed for renovation in 2022 and reopened on February 28, 2023, initially with three regular cinemas (including the Large Format Cinema under new Cinema 3).
+The mall's Cinemas 1 to 4 closed for renovation in 2022 and reopened on February 28, 2023, initially with three regular cinemas, including a large-format auditorium designated as Cinema 3.

 Two Director's Club cinemas opened on April 22, 2023.

-An IMAX with Laser (located at the former Cinema 4) opened on November 15, 2023, equipped with an IMAX with Laser XT projector (a cheaper unit of IMAX's laser system).
+An IMAX with Laser theater, located on the site of the former Cinema 4, opened on November 15, 2023.
+It is equipped with an IMAX with Laser XT projector, a lower-cost variant of IMAX's laser projection system.
 It is the first IMAX with Laser theater owned and operated by SM Cinema.
-The former Cinemas 5 to 8 have been converted into tenant spaces.
+The former Cinemas 5 to 8 were converted into tenant spaces.

 Mall complex developments

 SM Strata

 SM Strata houses IT-BPO companies like Teletech, EXL Service, Hinduja, and Carelon Global Solutions.

 SM Strata, a business process outsourcing (BPO) twin towers and parking garage, is located at the northeastern side (at the Northbound section of Diversion Road) facing the main mall.
 The first 6 parking levels were opened on November 11, 2017, with a connection from the footbridge in the 2nd floor.
-It has 18 floors, the ground level will serve as a transportation terminal, the 2nd to 5th floors serves as a parking area for SM Clients, and the 6th to 18th floors that are reserved for BPO offices.
+It has 18 floors, the ground level will serve as a transportation terminal, the 2nd to 5th floors serve as a parking area for SM Clients, and the 6th to 18th floors that are reserved for BPO offices.
 It also hosts the first Telus International Philippines contact center outside Metro Manila, along with Teletech (which relocated from the 3rd Level of the mall), EXL, and Carelon Global Solutions (formerly Legato Technologies).
 The building has a GFA of 45,000 sqm.

 The second tower was completed in mid-2024.